Road Traffic Accident Claims in Manchester

-Road traffic accidents can lead to very serious injuries and the law provides that any victim of a road traffic accident can make a claim for compensation against the guilty party.
-Most road traffic accidents are not intentional and are caused by negligence; nevertheless a claim for compensation can be made via a personal injury claims Manchester solicitor** as there is a duty of care on road users to take care and not to compromise the health and safety of other road users.
+Road traffic accidents can lead to very serious injuries, and the law provides that any victim of a road traffic accident can make a claim for compensation against the guilty party.
+Most road traffic accidents are not intentional and are caused by negligence; nevertheless, a claim for compensation can be made via our Manchester personal injury claims solicitors** as there is a duty of care on road users to take care and not to compromise the health and safety of other road users.

-Most people associate road traffic accidents with car crashes; however any road user can bring a claim including pedestrians and cyclists.
-Most road traffic accident compensation claims involve cars because they are the biggest dangers on the road and the most common claim is for whiplash, which is damage to the neck caused by it being thrown violently, usually following a rear end collision.
+Most people associate road traffic accidents with car crashes; however any road user can bring a claim including motorbike riders and cyclists.
+Many road traffic accident compensation claims involve cars because they are the biggest dangers on the road.
+Of those, the most common claim is for whiplash, which is damage to the neck caused by it being thrown violently, usually following a rear end collision.

-All too often people believe that they are not entitled to accident compensation: they think that road traffic accidents are nothing more than an occupational hazard of driving on UK roads.
+All too often, people believe that they are not entitled to accident compensation: they think that road traffic accidents are nothing more than a given hazard of driving on UK roads.
 This is simply not true.
-Personal Injury Claims Manchester has a team of dedicated personal injury specialists on hand in and around Manchester to help secure you the compensation you deserve.
+Accident Claims Manchester has a team of dedicated personal injury specialists on hand to help secure you the compensation you deserve.
 Here we outline the law surrounding road traffic accidents, when compensation will be available and what needs to be done to make a successful claim.
-Contact our no win no fee* team today.
+Contact our no win, no fee* team today.

 What do I need to do to pursue my accident claim?